 This article will introduce you to the two big players in All-Flash Arrays — NetApp vs Nimble.
 We will explain the options, capabilities and differences between these two systems to provide you with a basic understanding of what the market has to offer.

 There has been significant consolidation in the SAN vendor market.
 Acquisitions and mergers have contracted the number of independent choices on offer.
 However, there are more hardware and software options than ever.

 Picking the right product depends on your criteria, your reliance on HDD, SSD or Cloud services, and your desire to configure a NAS or SAN.
 You need to think about in-house expertise when calculating the complexity of the product you chose.

 Most vendors offer their own hardware packages.
 However, it is easier than ever to integrate legacy and/or third-party options.
-The proprietary interface, analytics, read/write procedures and compression/deduplication capabilities are the defining features of your storage system.
-We will detail how these work by explaining the differences between NetApp and Nimble.
+The proprietary interface, data protection, analytics, read/write procedures and compression/deduplication capabilities are the defining features of your storage system.
+We will detail how these work by explaining the differences between the NetApp and Nimble array.